Enhanced Athermal Phonon Responsivity in a Kinetic Inductance Detector with Integrated Phonon Collectors

-The results of the energy calibrations~\cite{altial,KID_germanium, lantern} have been reported in Tab.~\ref{tab:tot_results}.
-The responsivity is about 5.3 higher at the calibration power for the FunKID, which is in line with the measured responsivity gain previously discussed.
-Moreover, an improvement of around a factor of 2 for the energy resolution in eV is measured, despite the worse noise RMS $\sigma_N$ of the FunKID.
-The improvement of the FunKID responsivity was therefore proven, even with a smaller total quality factor.
+The results of the energy calibrations are reported in Tab.~\ref{tab:tot_results} (the results for the energy calibration with the central fiber are discussed also in the supplementary material).
+The responsivity obtained with the central fiber is about 5.3 higher at the calibration power for the FunKID, that is in line with the higher pulse amplitude shown in Fig.~\ref{fig:pulse} and previously discussed.
+Due to the higher noise RMS of the FunKID, the enhanced responsivity only translates into a milder improvement of the energy resolution, corresponding to a factor $\sim2$.
+Due to position effects, the ratio of the responsivities is smaller if we shine each detector with the fiber aligned with it amounting to $\sim 3.6$.

+The efficiency ratio $\eta_\mathrm{F}/\eta_\mathrm{K}$ is obtained by plugging in Eq.~\ref{eq:gain} the measured values of the responsivities, $Q$ and $\alpha$ of the detectors, yielding:

+This value is in line with the ratio of the surface $A_\mathrm{ph}/A_\mathrm{KID}= 9.0$. proving that an higher phonon collection efficiency is achieved.
+Possible discrepancies with the exact surface coverage ratio may come from QPs losses from the funnels to the resonator, due to the non-perfect trapping efficiency.
+It is worth to highlight that a possible source of systematic uncertainty on this result arises from the modeling of Eq.~\ref{eq:gain} and from the estimate of $\alpha$.

-While the tested device served as a proof of concept and the improvement in detector responsivity was demonstrated, an enhancement in energy resolution is still required, as the current performance remains worse than previously achieved results~\cite{bullkid_fondo}.
-Achieving this improvement demands further optimization, such as an additional increase of the total quality factors $Q$, which in turn requires higher internal quality factors $Q_i$.
+This work is a proof of concept for the possibility of operating a KID with integrated phonon collectors, which we called FunKID.
+We observed a successful operation of this new device and an increase in the detector responsivity compared to an identical resonator without collectors.
+Such increase can be ascribed to the larger phonon collection surface, separated from the active volume of the sensor.
+However, an enhancement in energy resolution is still required, as the current performance remains worse than previously achieved results~\cite{bullkid_fondo}.
+To this end, it is crucial to increase the internal quality factor $Q_i$, as well as developing a rigorous model describing QPs dynamics for a better description and possible optimizations of the device.